-Glycogen and The Work Intensity
+Glycogen And Work Intensity

-When the work intensity is high, but not higher than you can cope with the aerobic processes, the body will get most ATP (The body’s fuel) per.
+When the work intensity is high, but not higher than you can cope with the aerobic processes, the body will get the most ATP (The body’s fuel) per.
 Oxygen amount if it chooses to combust glycogen.
-This is favorable, since the amount of oxygen is the limiting factor in long-distance running.
+This is favorable since the amount of oxygen is the limiting factor in long-distance running.

-The most important to understand is, the reason to why we want to train our ability to absorb oxygen in the blood – and thus in the muscle’s – are, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).
+The most important to understand is the reason why we want to train our ability to absorb oxygen in the blood and thus in the muscles is, we will use up our depots of glycogen too quickly if we only combust anaerobic (without oxygen).

-Glycogen and Fat
+Glycogen And Fat

 Carbohydrates are stored as glycogen in muscle cells and the liver.
-About 20 to 40 % are located in the liver, while the rest are ready for use in the muscle’s.
-In a normal person are glycogen depots on 200 to 300 grams.
-Through training, you can increase the size of the glycogen depots in the muscle’s and top-trained athletes can have more than 800 grams.
+About 20 to 40 % are located in the liver, while the rest are ready for use in the muscles.
+In a normal person, glycogen depots are 200 to 300 grams.
+By training, you can increase the size of the glycogen depots in the muscle’s and top-trained athletes can have more than 800 grams.

 - The greater intensity of work the greater is the glycogen needs.

 - The better aerobic fitness the greater fat combustion at a given work intensity.

 Let’s assume that, you run with an intensity of 70 % of VO2 max.
 (Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are empty.